 Customizable dashboards | Create views for different stakeholders | Advanced visualizations |

-Integration With ERP And CRM
+Integration with ERP and CRM

 Good scenario planning software connects with your existing systems like ERP (Enterprise Resource Planning), CRM (Customer Relationship Management), and accounting software.